bmuschko/setup-kubeconform/README.md

 ### Example

-The following example shows the use of inputs and outputs.
+The following example shows the use of both inputs and outputs.
+Here, the default version of Kubeconform has been switched to 0.6.1.
+The workflow adds a step that renders the installation path after the Kubeconform executable has been installed.

 ```yaml
 jobs: